BreakawayConsulting/echronos/docs/brkawy_rpi3b_readme.md

 The toolchain: gcc-arm-8.3-2019.03-i686-mingw32-aarch64-elf.tar.xz is required for this release.
 Note: The xz compression format may required a 3rd party tool such as 7-Zip to extract.

-Your will need to add the toolchain `bin` directory to your PATH environment variable.
+Your will need to add the toolchain `bin` directory to your `PATH` environment variable.
-After updating your PATH environment variable you should test by running the command `aarch64-elf-gcc` in a Powershell or command window.
+After updating your `PATH` environment variable you should test by running the command `aarch64-elf-gcc` in a Powershell or command window.
-If correctly installed this should fail with a message `no input files`.
+If the toolchain is correctly installed this should fail with a message `no input files`.

 Preparing the SD card